© 2023 All Rights Reserved by CheapBills.com.au

-There is a lot of choice when it comes to energy retailers in Australia.
+There is a lot of choice when it comes to energy providers in Australia.
 Although choice is generally a good thing it can be a double- edged sword as it can overwhelm you.
-To hopefully reduce this, overwhelm team have put together this handy guide of energy retailers and their cheapest deals for you.
+To hopefully reduce this, overwhelm team have put together this handy guide of energy retailers and their cheaper deals for you.
 Don’t go choosing an energy retailer without reading it first.

 Cheapbills only works with preferred providers, which including Energy Australia, Tango Energy, ActewAGL and Covau.
 However, here is a list of other providers in the Contestable Energy Market.

-Cheap Bills is built on this ethos of passionately helping our customers across Australia compare and find the cheapest deals across energy and other sectors (Internet, Pay TV and Insurance).
+Cheap Bills is built on this ethos of passionately helping our customers across Australia compare and find the cheaper deals across the energy and other sectors (Internet, Pay TV, and Insurance).
 We are neutral and would never say ‘’Energy Australia is better than Origin’’.
-Instead, we would say something along the lines, “Given your budget and overall preferences this Origin bundle suits you best.”
+Instead, we would say something along the lines of, “Given your budget and overall preferences this Origin bundle suits you best.”

 When shopping around for a cheaper energy deal it’s important to take into consideration the following points:

 This should be your first step as once you know or at least have a decent idea of how much energy you use then you can find a plan that matches your usage requirements.
 Consider factors like:

 Many people surprisingly don’t even check or to be more accurate understand their energy contract and plan.
 Do you even know what is meant by paying per energy unit?
 Daily surcharge?
 Deregulated energy?
 Many people don’t or they just pretend to know.
 But understanding these terms makes all the difference as it shows you exactly what you’re paying for and what exactly you’re saving money on.
 Refer to our glossary to help you understand the terms.

 Once you’ve done the above steps you’re now ready to start compare energy plans to see which one suits your energy usage requirements and suits your budget.
 Check out our great range of energy plans here which are the most updated.